hackclub/sprig/docs/docs.md

 ### setPushables(pushMap)

-Want sprites to be able to push each other around?
-Use `setPushables` to map a bitmap key to a list of bitmaps that it can push around:
+Use `setPushables` to make sprites push other sprites around.
+The sprite on the left will be able to push all sprites listed on the right.

 ```js
 const player = "p";